Alan Napier

 Alan William Napier-Clavering (7 January 1903 – 8 August 1988), better known as Alan Napier, was an English actor.
-After a decade in West End theatre, he had a long film career in Britain and later, in Hollywood.
+After a decade in West End theatre, he had a long film career in Britain and later on in Hollywood.
 Napier is best remembered for portraying Alfred Pennyworth, Bruce Wayne's butler in the 1960s live-action Batman television series.

 Early life and career

+Alan William Napier-Clavering was born on 7 January 1903 in Birmingham to Claude Gerald Napier-Clavering, managing director of the Birmingham Guild of Handicraft, and Millicent Mary, daughter of politician William Kenrick.
+He had two older siblings, Mark (born 1898) and Mary Helen - "Molly" -(born 1900).
+The Napier-Clavering family were landed gentry- the senior line owning Axwell Park near Gateshead until 1920- and descended from Francis Napier, 8th Lord Napier.

 Napier was a first cousin-once removed of Neville Chamberlain, Britain's prime minister from 1937 to 1940.
 He was educated at Packwood Haugh School and, after leaving Clifton College, he studied at the Royal Academy of Dramatic Art, graduating in 1925.